 So whether you’ve already moved here or planning on moving to California, you’d want to check out the list below to learn a little bit more about the state.

-20 Facts You Need to Know about California
+20 Facts You Need to Know While Moving to California

 - In 1542, Juan Rodríguez Cabrillo, a Spanish navigator became the first European in recorded history to spot the region that is now known as California.
 If you’re in San Diego, check out the Cabrillo National Monument and learn more about it.